RStudio

-RStudio is an integrated development environment for R, a programming language for statistical computing and graphics.
-It is available in two formats: RStudio Desktop is a regular desktop application while RStudio Server runs on a remote server and allows accessing RStudio using a web browser.
+RStudio IDE (or RStudio) is an integrated development environment for R, a programming language for statistical computing and graphics.
+It's available in two formats: RStudio Desktop is a regular desktop application while RStudio Server runs on a remote server and allows accessing RStudio using a web browser.
+The RStudio IDE is a product of Posit PBC (formerly RStudio PBC, formerly RStudio Inc.).